-Many people are aware, and have been for some time, the effects that carbonated sugary drinks can have on our health.
+Many people are aware and have been for some time, the effects that carbonated sugary drinks can have on our health.

-In fact, this awareness has lead to many fear campaigns and urban legends.
+This awareness has lead to many fear campaigns and urban legends.
 Unfortunately, over time these fear campaigns have deafened people and made it harder and harder to spread clear, truthful messages about how substances such as soft drinks, energy drinks, alcohol, and even innocuous beverages like juice can affect your teeth and gums.